robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Once everything works in development we are going to use a free <a href="https://sendgrid.com/pricing/" target="_blank">https://sendgrid.com/pricing/</a> SendGrid account that allows us to send up to 100 emails per day.

-### 1.1 Set up basic app styles, layout and email page with a SvelteKit default action
+### 1.1 Set up basic app styles, layout and email page with a SvelteKit default form action

 Create an **app.css** file in the **src** folder with following contents.